Your Path To A New Beginning: Divorce And Dissolution In Ohio

 Property Division In An Ohio Divorce

 In Ohio, the division of marital property follows the principle of equitable distribution.
 This means that property and debts are divided fairly, though not necessarily equally.
-The court takes into account various factors to be sure that the division is fair and just.
-These considerations include:
+The court considers several key factors:

 These factors collectively help ensure that the division of assets in an Ohio divorce is equitable.
 For personalized guidance through this process, Laura Helmbrecht, Attorney at Law, is ready to provide knowledgeable legal support tailored to the unique circumstances of your case.